-The U-M School of Nursing strives to continually update information regarding states where we cannot assure clinical placements for students enrolled in our online programs.
+The U-M School of Nursing strives to continually update information regarding states where we enrolled in our online programs.
 This information is provided on the School of Nursing website, and additional information is available on the University of Michigan website.
-The U-M School of Nursing has determined that it cannot yet offer its online MSN programs to students located in the following states due to state regulations on distance education and/or state educational requirements for licensure/certification that the U-M School of Nursing does not vet meet: Alabama.
-Arizona, Arkansas, Colorado, Delaware, Georgia, Idaho, Louisiana, Maryland, Missouri, Nebraska, New York, North Dakota, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Utah, Washington and Wyoming.
+The U-M School of Nursing has determined that it cannot yet offer its online MSN programs to students located in the following states due to state regulations on distance education and/or state educational requirements for licensure/certification that the U-M School of Nursing does not yet meet: Alabama, Arkansas, Colorado, Delaware, Georgia, Idaho, Louisiana, Maryland, Missouri, Nebraska, New York, North Dakota, Oklahoma, Oregon, South Carolina, Tennessee, Utah, Washington and Wyoming.
 This information is subject to change.
-Please contact the Office of Practice and Professional Graduate Programs at UMSN-GradDigitalProgramPlacements@ med.umich.edu for additional questions about clinical placements.
+Please contact the Office of Practice and Professional Graduate Programs at UMSN-GradDigitalProgramPlacements@med. umich.edu for additional questions about clinical